 Intervention: Experimental intervention with 2.5mg haloperidol IV three times daily.
 Control intervention is matching placebo (saline).
-Escape protocol includes as needed doses of haloperidol/placebo up to a total maximum of 20mg/daily.
-If further pharmaceutical intervention is needed the following agents may be chosen at the discretion of the clinician: intravenous propofol, midazolam or dexmedetomidine.
-Delirium status will be evaluated twice daily with a validated tool.
+Further as needed doses of haloperidol/placebo to a maximum of 20mg/daily if needed.
+If further pharmaceutical intervention is needed the following escape medications may be chosen at the discretion of the clinician: intravenous propofol, benzodiazepines or $\alpha$ 2-agonists.
+Delirium status will be evaluated twice daily with a validated screening tool.

 Outcomes: Primary outcome: Days alive out of the hospital within 90 days after randomisation.
-Secondary outcomes: Number of days alive without delirium and coma in the ICU, serious adverse reactions to haloperidol, number of days alive without mechanical ventilation, one year mortality post-randomisation, health-related quality of life measures, cognitive function and a health economic analysis one year after randomisation.
+Secondary outcomes: Number of days alive without delirium and coma in the ventilation, one year mortality post-randomisation, health-related quality of life measures, cognitive function and a health economic analysis one year after randomisation.